John Bruce Lockhart

 John Harold "J.H."
-Bruce Lockhart (4 March 1889 – 4 June 1956) was a Scottish cricketer and schoolmaster of the Bruce Lockhart family.
-His son Logie played rugby union for Scotland, while his brother Robert was a footballer.
-He was also the grandfather of Lord Bruce-Lockhart and great-grandfather of actor Dugald Bruce Lockhart.
+Bruce Lockhart (4 March 1889 – 4 June 1956) was a Scotland international cricket player; and a Scotland international rugby union player.
+He became a schoolmaster.
+He was part of the noted Bruce Lockhart family.
+He was also an artist.

-Early life
+Early life and education

-Lockhart was born in Beith, North Ayrshire on 4 March 1889, the son of Robert Bruce Lockhart, headmaster of Spier's School, Beith, since 1888, by his marriage to Florence Stuart Macgregor.
+Lockhart was born in Beith, North Ayrshire on 4 March 1889, the son of Robert Bruce Lockhart, headmaster (and founder) of Spier's School, Beith, since 1888, by his marriage to Florence Stuart Macgregor.

-Beginning his education at Spier's School, Lockhart was introduced to rugby union football and cricket.
-In 1895 his father, Robert Lockhart, moved on from Spier's School to Seafield House at Broughty Ferry, a new school he founded.
-Later, Lockhart became headmaster of Eagle House School near Sandhurst, and J. H. B. Lockhart was sent to Sedbergh School, where he was Head of School House, Captain of Football, and Captain of Cricket.
-After Sedbergh, he went on to Jesus College, Cambridge, where he read Modern Languages.
-At Cambridge, he was a double Blue, for rugby football and cricket.
+In 1895 his father moved on from Spier's School to Seafield House at Broughty Ferry, a new school he founded.
+Lockhart senior subsequently became headmaster of Eagle House School near Sandhurst, and J. H. Bruce Lockhart was sent to Sedbergh School, where he was head of house and captain of the school's association football and cricket teams.
+After Sedbergh, he went on to Jesus College, Cambridge, where he read the modern languages Tripos and graduated with a second-class degree.

-Sportsman
+Cricket career

+Amateur career

+Beginning his education at Spier's School, Lockhart was introduced to rugby union, association football and cricket.

+He played cricket for Cambridge University, for whom he took over one hundred wickets.
+At Cambridge, he was a double Blue, for rugby union and cricket.

+International career

 Lockhart appeared twice for Scotland at first-class cricket level, against Ireland in 1910 and an All India side in 1911.
 In the match against Ireland he took eleven wickets, including six for 76 in the second innings.
-The rest of his first class games were played with Cambridge University, for whom he took over one hundred wickets.
-He was an international rugby footballer, representing Scotland as a fly half.